The Short Story

 Robin Campbell’s folk beginnings were formed with the Glasgow duo ‘Lomond Folk’ in 1967.
 Following the death of singing partner Donald Brown in 1977, Robin continued a solo career in Scotland and since the mid 80’s in England.
-Most recently, with folk duo ‘Celtic Krystal’.
-For life’s full drama, please read on………
+For the past eleven years he has been singing with the folk duo Celtic Krystal and more recently formed Robin Campbell’s Celtic Mashup to provide the music and the Craic.
+For life’s full drama, please read on.

-Being brought up in a family dedicated to classical music, Robin studied piano and violin, as well as receiving vocal tuition from Winnie Busfield of the Royal Scottish Academy of Music.
-The swinging 60s put paid to any classical career.
-Robin left school and soon found himself playing in several Glasgow bands.
+Robin was born and lived in the west end of Glasgow, on Dumbarton Road, just a few hundred yards from the Clydeside shipyards.
+Robin attended Jordanhill College School.
+Robin studied piano and violin, as well as receiving vocal tuition from Winnie Busfield of the Royal Scottish Academy of Music, but the swinging 60’s put paid to any classical career!
+Robin soon found himself playing in several Glasgow bands.
 Living a few hundred yards from the River Clyde you either found a job building ships or going to sea.
-Robin chose the later, attending the James Watt College in Greenock, but he never quite made it past the Renfrew Ferry!!
+Robin chose the later, attending the James Watt College in Greenock, but never quite left the quay!
 Working for the old GPO, the sixties rocked and he met Joyce, his first wife.
 She still is!

 1968 brought a new direction in music for Robin.
 It was the start of ‘Lomond Folk’.
 Robin teamed up with Donald Brown, a fellow singer, and the duo soon established their name on the Scottish folk scene.
 For many years they ran the Black Bull Folk Club in Milngavie and by 1971 had released their first album ‘Parcel o’ Rogues’.
 This was the start of gigging, touring and sharing the stage with many ‘famous folkies’.
 The ‘Lomond Folk’ years were unique with concerts, folk clubs, show boat cruises, television appearances and radio.
 In 1972 Decca released the album ‘Flower of Scotland’.In 1974 Lismor released ‘Blended Scotch’.With the emergence of commercial radio, they were regularly featured, and often shared the ‘wee sma’ oors’ on New Year’s Day with Radio Clyde’s Colin MacDonald.
-In 1976 Robin opened a retail shop, ‘Strings & Things’ in Crow Road, in the west end of Glasgow selling musical instruments, accessories, vinyl albums and Scottish Crafts.
-Sadly it was short lived as in 1977 Donald tragically died after a gig in Aberfeldy.
+In 1976 Robin opened a retail shop, ‘Strings & Things’ in the west end of Glasgow selling musical instruments, accessories, vinyl albums and Scottish Crafts.
+Sadly this ‘chapter’ was short lived as in 1977 Donald tragically died after a gig in Aberfeldy.
 Painfully for Robin, ‘the curtain came down’ on Lomond Folk.

-Returning to his Celtic roots to enjoy making folk music with like-minded musicians.
-Robin regularly performs with his Hertfordshire based group Celtic Krystal.
-A folkgroup established in 2009 with Adrian Boddy (Fiddle) and Krystal Woodbridge (Fiddle).
+Returning to his Celtic roots, Robin regularly performs with his Hertfordshire based group Celtic Krystal.
 It’s gone the full circle – nearly!
-Certainly shades of the Glasgow days of ‘Lomond Folk’ with traditional songs and the fiddles on jigs and reels.
+Certainly shades of the Glasgow days of ‘Lomond Folk’ with traditional songs and the fiddle on jigs and reels.
 Robin’s vocal set is as fresh as ever and regularly entertains audiences in venues around the UK and abroad.
 2014 saw Robin’s fiftieth year making music.
 ‘We Danced in the Morning’ CD of traditional music was released by the trio.

-Robin’s enthusiasm for jazz goes back to the 1960’s and 1970’s with regular visits to the Clarendon Bar in Glasgow and to college type traditional jazz events of that era.
+Robin’s enthusiasm for jazz, listening only(!), goes back to the 1960’s and 1970’s with regular visits to the Clarendon Bar in Glasgow and to college type traditional jazz events of that era.
 As a new musical project Robin teamed up with Dave Keech, a friend and professional trombone player, to establish, in 2014, JazzUP in Hitchin, Hertfordshire.
 These gigs are now held monthly at Club 85 with a host of top class UK and International jazz artists.